reactjs/react.dev/content/docs/thinking-in-react.md

   * The value of the checkbox
   * The filtered list of products

 Let's go through each one and figure out which one is state.
-Simply ask three questions about each piece of data:
+Ask three questions about each piece of data:

   1. Is it passed in from a parent via props?
 If so, it probably isn't state.
   2. Does it remain unchanged over time?
 If so, it probably isn't state.